-Ever since we made our first handprint craft (it was this cute fish one), we’ve been hooked on them.
+Ever since we made our first handprint craft, we’ve been hooked on them.

 The kids love to see their little hands or feet transform into a work of art and parents love preserving their child’s memories.